Fukri

-Fukri is a 2017 Indian Malayalam-language comedy-drama film written and directed by Siddique and starring Jayasurya.
+Fukri is a 2017 Indian Malayalam-language comedy-drama film written and directed by Siddique and starring Jayasurya, Lal, Siddique, Prayaga Martin and Joju George.
 It was produced by Siddique, Vaishak Rajan, and Jenso Jose under the banners of S Talkies and Vaishaka Cynyma.

+The movie's name, Fukri, is an Urdu word.
+It "has been used as the family name" in the movie.

 Plot

 An engineering dropout, Lucky is in pursuit of quick moneymaking plans but finds himself trapped in one trouble after the other.
 He is accompanied by his friends; Franklin, Kunjappu and Venkatesh Iyer.
-Once he meets a college girl Nafsi and her cousin Sana, and his life takes a new turn.
+His life takes a new turn when he meets a college girl Nafsi and her cousin Sana.